 They will try to say that your claim isn’t worth very much, pressure you to settle quickly, or question your medical bills.
 They might even try to say that you were at fault for the accident.
 You don’t have to fight these tactics alone.

 Remember, the insurance company has an entire team of lawyers trying to reduce your payment.
 You need your injury attorney to protect your legal rights.

-At Arash Law, our skilled California accident lawyers have years of experience handling all types of accident claims.
+Our skilled California accident lawyers have years of experience handling all types of accident claims.
 Let us handle your paperwork and protect your legal rights so that you can focus on your recovery.

 You might feel uncertain about whether you even have a personal injury claim after a car accident.
 The only way to know for sure is to consult with reputable California accident lawyers who are on your side – not the other driver’s.
 Each unique situation’s facts and circumstances will determine if you have an injury claim and how much it is worth.
 There are several elements that your attorney will have to prove to bring a successful personal injury claim:

 The law requires all drivers to operate their vehicles with due care.
 Drivers who fail to meet this obligation can be found legally at fault (“liable”) for causing an accident.
 This fact means that they also have a legal obligation to compensate accident victims for their injuries.

 So how do you know if a driver was operating his or her vehicle with “due care”?
 The standard that the law uses is that of the “reasonably prudent driver.”
 Speeding, drunk driving, drugged driving, and distracted driving are all examples of something that the “reasonably prudent driver” would not do while on the road.

 Traffic infractions (such as running a red light, failing to yield to pedestrians or other vehicles, or making an improper lane change) can also be evidence that the driver breached the duty of care.
 This is known as negligence.